-Identifying your negative thinking is the first step towards letting it go.
+Identifying your negative thinking is the first step towards change.
 These are the common types of negative thinking.
-There is overlap among them, but giving each type a name makes it easier to remember them.
-(If you do any more reading in cognitive therapy, you may come across the term “distorted thinking.”
-Some authors use that term instead of negative thinking.
-But it sounds harsh.)
+There is some overlap among them.
+But giving each a name makes it easier to remember them.

-All-or-nothing thinking is the most common type of negative thinking, and is the main cause of many problems including anxiety, depression, and addiction.
+All-or-nothing thinking is the most common type of negative thinking, and it is a common cause of anxiety, depression, and addiction.

-All-or-nothing thinking leads to anxiety because you think that any mistake is a failure, which may expose you to criticism or judgment.
-Therefore you don’t give yourself permission to relax and let your guard down.
+All-or-nothing thinking leads to anxiety because you think that any mistake is a failure.
+You worry that any mistake may expose you to criticism or judgment.
+Therefore you don’t give yourself permission to relax and let down your guard.

 All-or-nothing thinking can lead to depression because when you think you have to be perfect, you feel trapped by your own unrealistic standards.
 Feeling trapped is one of the known causes of depression.